bu-ist/sample-plugin/README.md

 `codeclimate version`.

 A list of commands is available on the [Code Climate GitHub page](https://github.com/codeclimate/codeclimate/#commands).
-The following commands can be run in the root of your repository:o
+The following commands can be run in the root of your repository:

 #### Analyze the entire repo